-Welcome to the 2021-22 school year!
-This Educational Programs Information Booklet contains important information regarding our programs and services as well as school guidelines and policies.
+Welcome to the 2022-23 school year!
+Our hope is that this Educational Programs Information Booklet will serve you as a place to find important information regarding the various programs and services Monroe One provides.
+It also includes details into our school guidelines and policies as we all prepare for a successful school year.